Who is Margo?

 After my return, I realised that I really enjoyed writing about history and culture, so I started searching for interesting stories in Nice, France, my adopted hometown.
 Later, I branched out to all of France, and other places that I visited.
 I believe history is fascinating, often funny, and should never be dull.

 After a few years of blogging, I started to edit and put some of my stories into collections for publishing.
 My first book was French Holidays and Traditions and then came Curious Histories of Nice, France.
 My latest book is Curious Histories of Provence: Tales from the South of France.
 Click here to visit my Books page.

 Where Else to Find Me?

-Besides writing my blog, The Curious Rambler, I also contributes to:
+Besides writing my blog, The Curious Rambler, I also contribute to:

 - The Good Life France, a magazine about France and all things French.